 4. Allocate a dedicated person for the claims supervision internally

 If you can allocate a special person who can identify and flag claims which are about to reach their deadlines for the appeal of declined claims or resubmission.
-Moreover, that person can find out requirements for extra documents, follow-ups, tracing resubmitted claims, and to make sure the payer should receive any kinds of resubmission within the timeline.
+Moreover, that person can find out requirements for extra documents, follow-ups, tracing resubmitted claims, and making sure the payer should receive any kind of resubmission within the timeline.

 5. Read provider notes thoroughly before coding